-Out of 1760 ha, only about 200 ha of Satchari Reserved Forest still, though in poor condition, are in natural condition with very thin original timber vegetation.
-In fact, most parts of the natural forest have been altered by clear felling and subsequent long- and short rotational plantation practices.
-However, in some of the oldest long-rotation plantations, the vegetation cover has taken on the structure of a secondary natural forest with the regrowth of creepers and naturally occurring trees and undergrowth species.
+Out of 1760 ha, only about 243 ha was declared as a National Park.
+In fact, most parts of the natural forest were altered by clear felling and subsequent long and short rotational plantation practices.
+However, in some of the oldest long-rotation plantations, the vegetation cover has taken on the structure of a secondary natural forest with the re-growth of creepers and naturally occurring trees and undergrowth species.